Scripter17/filebrowser/README.md

 # FileBrowser
- A webserver to let you remotely access parts of your computer's filesystem
+A Node.js webserver to let you remotely access parts of your computer's filesystem

 **NOTE: This has not been properly pentested.
 I have put considerable effort into making sure it's safe and secure, but I make no guarentees**

 ---

 FileBrowser is a project I've been working on for a few years now.
-It's gone through a few iterations and rebuilds but this is its current form.
+It's gone through several iterations and rebuilds but this is its current form.
 FileBrowser is a Node.js script that creates a webserver primarily so you can access files from your computer on your phone/3ds/whatnot.
-I admit, this was built for porn, hence why images are shown in the folder view, but I believe that this is an impressive enough project to put on my GitHub regardless.
+I admit, this was orginally built for porn.
+Howver, I've built upon it to the point of it becoming a genuinly useful tool in day-to-day life beyond that.

 ---